 Dahlonega is home to five wineries, and the county produces almost 100 acres of grapes yielding 23,000 bottled cases each year.
 Cavendar Creek is great for a family trip.
 Montaluce Winery is a personal favorite, with a delicious brunch.
 Don’t skip the mead, made with N Ga wildflower honey.

-On the square, try the Wine Walk Passport.
-Four tasting rooms offer a great taste of Georgia mountain wine.
+On the square, try the Time to Wine - Dahlonega.
+Three tasting rooms offer a great taste of Georgia mountain wine.

 Just around the corner from the Gold Museum you’ll find the Chestatee River Diving Bell, used for mining on the river floor.